ryregier/OAcounts/README.md

 ## What is OAISSN for?

 I'm hoping it can be a tool for librarians evaluating their journal subscriptions and can help them create a open access adjusted cost per use.
 It could also be used by journal editors who want to see where researchers are depositing green OA copies of their articles.

+It could also be used to get an idea what % of a journal is being published Hybrid OA or what % is being deposited in repositories.